aaccurso/aaccurso.github.io/_posts/2017-02-18-tabisworld.markdown

 ## The New Technologies

-After half a year of building HTML5 mobile games and 5 games later an opportunity presented to **change the technologies we were using**.
+After half a year of building HTML5 mobile games and 5 games later, an opportunity presented to **change the technologies we were using**.

 And let me be honest, HTML5 was good and all but I still felt the quality of the final product could be improved.
 There was a reality, HTML5 Canvas and WebGL [didn't perform great][mobile-performance] on mobile browsers and we were tired of dealing with performance issues on games that relied heavily on physics.

 Turns out we were finishing the game design phase for a new game and the client was on the verge of approving it when the good news came.
-A new designer would join the client's design team, and he had experience designing mobile games.
-Up until now we were working with web designers, so having a game art designer in the team was a game changer for **improving overall quality**.
+A new designer specialised in animations would join the client's design team, and he had experience designing mobile games.
+By having more capacity for adding animations we could **improving visual quality**.

-I felt we could take advantage of this new addition to the team by starting to build the upcoming games with a better engine for mobile.
-One of the guys in the team had tried out [Unity] in the past for small things and he was very excited he would start a new game with it.
-So between he and I we learned Unity and started to build the next game with it.
+So I felt we could take advantage of this new addition to the team by starting to build the upcoming games with a better engine for mobile games.
+One of the guys in the team had tried out [Unity] in the past for a small project in his previous job and he was very excited he could start a new game with it.
+So between he and me we learned Unity and started to build the next game with it.

 And it paid off.